What Your Body is Trying to Tell You: The Secret About Shin Splints

 This exact same formula is true for many conditions.
 Plantar fasciitis, Achilles tendinitis, shin splints (or medial tibial stress syndrome), Sesmoiditis, the list goes on and on. . .

 The pelvis is so important in so many conditions.
-The athletes I work with regularly have learned this, and if they ever feel something a bit sore, or not working right- their first request for me is to “check their hips”, because so many times simply working through the pelvis corrects many imbalances and issues before they ever become an issue!
+The clients we have worked with have learned this.
+They know that if they ever feel something a bit sore, or not working right- our first go to should be to “check their hips”!
+So many times simply working through the pelvis corrects many imbalances and issues before they ever become an issue!